Coming from YNAB Classic

 As with the previous importing feature, you will still need to review and approve your imported transactions, because we are still YNAB and awareness is a big part of why YNAB works.
 Direct Import will be a huge convenience for a lot of people, but you will still be hands-on with your budget, building awareness, and being intentional about prioritizing and decision making.

-Your budget has always helped you reach financial goals, but now YNAB will help you visualize and monitor your progress, including making budgeting recommendations based on the goals you have set.
+Your budget has always helped you reach financial targets, but now YNAB will help you visualize and monitor your progress, including making budgeting recommendations based on the targets you have set.
 That’s so much better than making you name your category with an amount you were trying to save.

 No more negative budgeting to get money out of a category.
-To move money from one category to another, simply click on the Available amount for that category.
-To cover overspending (it happens to the best of us!), simply click on the overspent amount in your budget.
-No more complicated math on the side.
-So simple – you’ll love it.
+To move money from one category to another, click on the Available amount for that category.
+To cover overspending, click on the overspent amount in your budget.
+No more complicated math on the side!

 Even a new pair of slippers doesn't always feel just right immediately.
 Not everything works the same way in YNAB, and if you're making the switch, this can cause some confusion.